 Clause number Subject matter

 16.4 Variation to the span of ordinary hours

 17.3(b) Arrangement of ordinary hours of shiftwork

-17.5 Variation of the method of working shifts

-25.3(b) Single day annual leave absences
+Clause number Subject matter 17.5 Variation of the method of working shifts 24.3(b)-(ii) Single day annual leave absences 27.3 Substitution of public holidays

 - 7.6 Agreement reached consistent with clause 7.5 must be recorded in the time and wages records kept by the employer. - 7.7 If an employee is a member of a relevant union, the employee may be represented by the union in meeting and conferring with the employer about the implementation of the facilitative provisions specified in clause 7.5.
 The union must be given a reasonable opportunity to participate in the negotiations regarding the proposed implementation of a facilitative provision.
-Union involvement does not mean that the consent of the union is required prior to the introduction of agreed facilitative arrangements.

-7.8 In relation to the following facilitative provision, the requirements of clause 7.5 are to be met, and there is an additional requirement that the relevant union(s) must be informed by the employer of the intention to use the facilitative provision:
+Union involvement does not mean that the consent of the union is required prior to the introduction of agreed facilitative arrangements. - 7.8 In relation to the following facilitative provision, the requirements of clause 7.5 are to be met, and there is an additional requirement that the relevant union(s) must be informed by the employer of the intention to use the facilitative provision: